stoplightio/spectral/docs/getting-started/3-rulesets.md

 Rules take certain parameters and then call functions on parts of another YAML or JSON object being linted.

-Here's what a rule might look like:
+Here's what a ruleset with a single rule might look like:

 ```yaml
 rules: